Sorry, you need to enable JavaScript to visit this website.

 • Sir Sid Darek to encourage residents of apartments/terraced houses and maisonettes owned by the Housing Authority and the Government Property Department to become owner occupiers and continue using the property as their ordinary residence

-Dar Niki Cassar welcomes homeless young people
+Dar Niki Cassar is managed by YMCA and welcomes homeless young people.

 Social services